KyloIO/kylo-docs/installation/ManualDeploymentGuide.rst

     SETUP_DIR=/opt/kylo/setup

-You might install some of these components on a differnet edge node than where Kylo is installed.
+You might install some of these components on a different edge node than where Kylo is installed.
 In this case, copy the setup folder or offline TAR file to those nodes that do not have the Kylo applications installed.
 In that case, use this SETUP_DIR command:

 .. code-block:: properties